Chris Downs – service design: are we still talking about this?

-w, there’s 400 people in this room talking about it.
+Chris Downs founded a Service Design agency in 2001.
+And there was one problem in being the first – they were also the only ones.
+They wondered if they were insane.
+But now, there’s 400 people in this room talking about it.
 He now works for Method – not the people who make the beautiful bottles, whatever his mother thinks…

 Is service design a field, a discipline or a practice?
 Probably not.
 It’s a set of tools, a process and most importantly, it has a point of view.
 It’s a logical, sequential process that understands the needs of both the users and the business.